-- (a) Aggregate Limits.
+(a) Aggregate Limits.
 The aggregate number of Shares issuable under this Plan shall not exceed 12,000,000, reduced by one (1) Share for every one (1) Share issued pursuant to an option or stock appreciation right granted under the Prior Plans from and after January 1, 2020 and prior to the Effective Date and 2.5 Shares for every one (1) Share issued pursuant to an award other than an option or stock appreciation right granted from and after January 1, 2020 and prior to the Effective Date under any Prior Plan.
 Any Shares issued under Options or Stock Appreciation Rights shall be counted against the number of Shares issuable under this Plan on a one-for-one basis and any Shares issued pursuant to Awards other than Options or Stock Appreciation Rights shall be counted against this limit as 2.5 Shares for every one (1) Share subject to such Award.
-Shares subject to outstanding awards under the Prior Plans as of the Effective Date (such awards the "Prior Plan Awards") that, from and after the Effective Date, are canceled, expired, forfeited or otherwise not issued pursuant to such Prior Plan Award (including as a result of being withheld to pay withholding taxes in connection with any such awards (other than options or stock appreciation rights) or such award being settled in cash) shall be added to the number of Shares issuable under this Plan as one (1) Share if such shares were subject to options or stock appreciation rights granted under a Prior Plan.
+Shares subject to outstanding awards under the Prior Plans as of the Effective Date (such awards the "Prior Plan Awards") that, from and after the Effective Date, are canceled, expired, forfeited or otherwise not issued pursuant to such Prior Plan Award (including as a result of being withheld to pay withholding taxes in connection with any such awards (other than options or stock appreciation rights) or such award being settled in cash) shall be added to the number of Shares issuable under this Plan as one (1) Share if such shares were subject to options or stock appreciation rights granted under a Prior Plan, and as 2.5 Shares if such shares were subject to awards other than options or stock appreciation rights granted under a Prior Plan.
 The aggregate number of Shares available for grant under this Plan and the number of Shares subject to outstanding Awards shall be subject to adjustment as provided in Section 12.
 The Shares issued pursuant to Awards granted under this Plan may be shares that are authorized and unissued or shares that were reacquired by the Company, including shares purchased in the open market.
-After the Effective Date, no awards may be granted under any Prior Plan. - (b) Issuance of Shares.
+After the Effective Date, no awards may be granted under any Prior Plan.

+(b) Issuance of Shares.
 For purposes of Section 5(a), the aggregate number of Shares issued under this Plan at any time shall equal only the number of Shares actually issued upon exercise or settlement of an Award under this Plan.
 Notwithstanding the foregoing, Shares subject to an Award under this Plan may not again be made available for issuance under this Plan (and shall not be added to this Plan in respect of awards under a